 Trout Creek Ranch Wet Meadows Bird Surveys

 Teresa Wicks from Bird Alliance of Oregon (formerly Portland Audubon) created this protocol, which will be accompanied by audio recording units to capture bird activity as much as possible.
-Overnight stays are required and we have accommodations for sleeping indoors, outdoors, or vehicle camping (see registration form for details).
+Overnight stays are required and we have accommodations for sleeping indoors, outdoors, or vehicle camping (see below and registration form for details).

 We’re restoring hundreds of acres of wet meadows at Trout Creek Ranch for sandhill cranes, long-billed curlews, avocets, and other birds in this critical migration and breeding area of the Pacific Flyway.
 Documenting bird activity will help us understand how we can manage Trout Creek to best benefit the diversity of species that use the creek and associated wet meadows.